-- c.
-If the spouse or dependent child is receiving Title IV Financial Aid, the employee must notify the Financial Aid Office. - d.
-The amount remaining after financial aid and the discount rendered under this program may be paid in accordance with the provisions of Deferred Payment Plan Guideline B-070, provided a Deferred Payment Plan has been implemented at the institution the employee's spouse/dependent is attending. - e.
+If the spouse or dependent child is receiving Title IV Financial Aid, the employee must notify the Financial Aid Office.

+The amount remaining after financial aid and the discount rendered under this program may be paid in accordance with the provisions of Deferred Payment Plan Guideline B-070, provided a Deferred Payment Plan has been implemented at the institution the employee's spouse/dependent is attending.

 Auditing a course is allowed if the course is a credit course.

-3. Payback Provisions

-a.
-Payback provisions do not exist.

-4. Accounting/Budgeting Provisions
+ACCOUNTING/BUDGETING PROVISIONS

-- a.
-Discounts of 50% of the undergraduate maintenance fee and mandatory student fees are available for dependents of full-time employees; discounts for dependent children and spouses of eligible part-time employees are prorated based on percentage of time worked. - b.
+Discounts of 50% of the undergraduate maintenance fee and mandatory student fees are available for dependents of full-time employees; discounts for dependent children and spouses of eligible part-time employees are prorated based on percentage of time worked.

 The discount shall not be applicable to other fees, i.e., application for admission fees, applied music fees, lab fees, books and supplies, parking fees, dormitory charges or meal plans.
-The amount of the discount shall be rounded to the nearest dollar. - c.
+The amount of the discount shall be rounded to the nearest dollar.

 The request needs to be submitted two weeks prior to enrollment on TBR Request for Fee Discount for Spouse and/or Dependent form.
-(Exhibit 1) - d.
+(Exhibit 1)

 The institution or System Office where the person is an employee shall account for the chargeback as an employee benefit to indicate that the employer (institution or System Office) is paying the cost for the benefit of the employee.
 The charged institution or System Office shall remit the tuition fees to the institution providing instruction as maintenance income.

-5. Where the Participant May Attend

-a.
+WHERE THE PARTICIPANT MAY ATTEND

 Spouses and dependent children may enroll in undergraduate courses in either the Tennessee Board of Regents or the University of Tennessee Systems.